-Urgency and incontinence may require medication or even surgery in some cases, but can often be treated with diet modification and changes in fluid intake.
+Urgency and incontinence may require medication or even surgery in some cases, but they can often be treated with diet modification and changes in fluid intake.
 Behavioral changes may be used to retrain the bladder, and Kegel exercises can be added to strengthen the muscles that hold in urine.

 What are some of the risk factors for urinary problems?

 Changes in the urinary system can occur with age, illness or injury.
-Any of these may cause kidney function to decline, and muscles in the pelvis, bladder, urethra and sphincter to weaken.
+Any of these may cause kidney function to decline and muscles in the pelvis, bladder, urethra and sphincter to weaken.

 What steps can I take to keep my urinary system healthy?

 - Avoid foods or liquids such as caffeine or alcohol that can irritate your bladder

 - Eat foods that are high in fiber

 - Drink plenty of fluids, especially water

 - Keep your weight at a healthy level

 - Use Kegel exercises to strengthen pelvic muscles